CaoAssignments/guides/iClicker.md

-UCSD is migrating to a new iClicker software this quarter, so registering your iClicker may be slightly different than past quarters. **Note: For winter and spring quarters, will start grading participation week 3.
+UCSD has migrated to iClicker Cloud from iClicker classic in Winter 2024, so registering your iClicker may be slightly different than past quarters. **Note: For winter and spring quarters, will start grading participation week 3.
 For fall quarters, we will start grading participation week 2**

 1) Go to https://www.iclicker.com/.
 If you already have an account, go to step 4.
 If not, continue to step 2.